tchou0/DeliciousSandwiches/README.md

 The application aims to improve efficiency and enhance the customer experience at DELI-cious by automating the order process and ensuring accurate customization of sandwiches.

+### Home Screen
+The home screen provides the following options:

+ - New Order: Start a new order.
+ - Exit: Exit the application.

+The application continues to run until the user chooses to exit.

+### Order Screen
+The order screen displays the entries in reverse chronological order (newest entries first) and provides the following options:

+- Add Sandwich: Add a new sandwich to the order.
+- Add Drink: Add a drink to the order.
+- Add Chips: Add chips to the order.
+- Checkout: Proceed to the checkout screen.
+- Cancel Order: Delete the current order and go back to the home screen.

+### Sandwich Screen
+The add sandwich screen guides the user through the process of creating a customized sandwich.
+The following options are available:

+- Select your bread:
+- Sandwich size:
+- Toppings (with the ability to add extras for each topping category):

+Meat:
+Cheese:
+Other toppings:
+Select sauces:
+Would you like the sandwich toasted?

+### Drink Screen
+The drink screen allows the user to select the drink size and flavor.

+### Chip Screen
+The chips screen enables the user to select the type of chips.

+### Bread Screen

+### Sauce Screen
+### Topping Screen
+### Receipt Screen

+The following options are available:

+Confirm: Create the receipt file, return to the home screen, and complete the order.
+Cancel: Delete the current order and go back to the home screen.

+### One interesting of piece code from the project :
+        //

 ## Screenshots